 While Scripps has made enormous strides in increasing wellness access and education on campus, there is more to be done.
 Gifts from alums, families, and friends can help us get there.
 Johnson reflects on current successes and looks ahead to opportunities: “It would be fabulous to have a go-to wellness fund in the future.”
 Johnson envisions being able to fund off-campus counseling sessions for students indefinitely.
 Likewise, Gisvold would like to bring renowned holistic health speakers to campus for community conversations, and Shipley hopes to conduct more educational trainings to expand the peer health educator program.

 “The ideas for increasing wellness opportunities on campus are limitless, and it would be amazing if we could make this vision a reality for our students,” says Johnson.

-To support our holistic approach to wellness at Scripps, future initiatives, and community-focused programs, visit our giving page and designate your gift to “mental health and wellness programs.”
+To support our holistic approach to wellness at Scripps, click here and designate your gift to “mental health and wellness programs.”

 Interested in learning more?
 Check out our latest giving and impact news here.